codr7/forthy2/README.md

 ### license
 [MIT](https://github.com/codr7/forthy2/blob/master/LICENSE.txt)

-### support
+### donations
-Please consider donating if you would like to support the project, every contribution helps.
+[forthy2](https://github.com/codr7/forthy2) is still very much a one man show on a tight budget.
+Please consider a donation if you would like to support the project, every contribution helps.

 Etherium: 0x423Ca3edCb65d560b881960316FC5DB8D30E9802